 Moroccan Decor FAQ: Your Questions Answered

 Welcome to our comprehensive guide on Moroccan decor!
 Whether you’re a home decorator, an interior designer, or a curious shopper, this FAQ will address both common and deeper questions about handmade Moroccan goods.
-We’ll explore everything from brass lamps and Berber rugs to leather poufs and Thuya wood, in a warm, beginner-friendly tone.
+We’ll explore everything from brass lamps, blankets & Throws, and Berber rugs to leather poufs and Thuya wood decor, in a warm, beginner-friendly tone.
 Each answer blends cultural insights, practical tips, and styling advice to help you appreciate the beauty and significance of Moroccan artisan crafts.
 Let’s dive in!

 What makes Moroccan decor and crafts unique?